pythonanywhere/pythonanywhere_task_helpers/helpers/2-following-the-django-tutorial.md

 In brief, the differences are:

-* Our default versions of Django are a little out of date.
-In order to use the nice, shiny new Django 1.7, you'll need to use a virtualenv.
+* The version of Django that you've written your code for might not be the version we have installed by default; the best way to use the exact version you want is to set up a virtualenv.

 * `manage.py runserver` and *localhost:8000* won't work on PythonAnywhere,
   because our console servers aren't accessible from the outside world.